bosch-io/iot-things-examples/things-batch-importer/README.md

 If the import is interrupted the import tool can just be re-executed.
 It then continues to import where it previously stopped.

 ### Created files during batch import
-The import tool will create following files during the batch import.
+The import tool will create the following files during the batch import:
 - completedFile.txt - contains all files which were uploaded successfully.
-- errorFile - contains the error messages for the things which could not been uploaded.
+- errorFile - contains the error messages for the things which could not be uploaded.
-- retryFile.txt - contains the things and the error message why it could not been uploaded separated by a '#'.
+- retryFile.txt - contains the things and the error message why it could not be uploaded, separated by a '#'.

 # License